The method of Methodism

 Methodism began as small groups of people deciding to take their spiritual lives seriously by meeting together.
 Methodism wasn’t a church but a method.
 Classes and small groups have been baked into Methodism from the beginning.
 If you like learning, you are in the right place.

-Cultivate Your Own Spiritual Practices
+Cultivate your own Spiritual Practices

 The core of Methodism remains a commitment to do no harm, do good, and stay in love with God.
 Beyond classes, reflective spiritual practice can help us to stay in love with God.